Labwork0504/saliva-study/README.md

 # saliva-study
-This repository contains the codes used to process the 16S rRNA gene sequencing data.
+This repository contains the codes used to process the 16S rRNA gene sequencing data of Saliva-AAA project.